Afthonia/traceroute-marker/README.md

 From this web site, the developer needs to register and get an API key by selecting one of the membership packages (Free version is adequate for this project).

-API key should be pasted instead of API-KEY on line 113.
+API key should be pasted instead of API-KEY on line 113 in index.html file.

 In order to manage requests, pages etc. 'chi' is used.
 It can be installed as following: